What's happening to our kids? Depression, anxiety crisis deepening in U.S.

 She believes untreated depression in toddlers can lead to more depression later in life.

 That may show up as constant sadness and low self-esteem.
-A child may not want to play with a favorite toy or her friends over a sustained period of time.
+A child may not want to play with a favorite toy or with friends over a sustained period of time.

 "My gut was just telling me that something was not right," Harper said.
 Mental illness runs in the family, but she was surprised when doctors suggested Myla had depression.